thinkSRS/srsgui/readme.md

 `Srsgui` is a platform that helps you to write your own instrument-controlling Python scripts running as a GUI application.
-Using its APIs, you can write scripts running in GUI with the same amount of effort for console-based scripts.
+Using its APIs, you can write scripts running in GUI with the same amount of code with writing console-based scripts.